A Short Story

 “Where did you go?
 H-how did you live?”
 I asked.

 His mouth was dry from telling his story; he paused for a drink then continued.

-“Pretty much hand to mouth.
-Strange thing was, once I got over the loss of my family, life didn’t seem all that bad.
+“Things were pretty tough for a while, but once I got over the loss of my family, life didn’t seem all that bad.
 I had a good horse and saddle, a gun n holster that was too big for me to wear, and a rifle.
 I roamed a lot of country.”

 He gave a little snicker.
 “I wore an old floppy hat that hung down over my face to hide my age best I could.
 I worked when someone would hire a kid, earned a few dollars here and there.”